• About

 Mitzvah Projects for Adolescents

 JFSMW can help create a Bar/Bat Mitzvah Volunteer Project that fits your interests.
-Contact Stephanie Grove at sgrove@jfsmetrowest.org or (973) 765-9050 to discuss.
+For more information, contact Taylor Ruszczyk at TRuszczyk@jfsmetrowest.org or (973) 637-1742

 CURRENT VOLUNTEER HANDBOOK